 - Enhanced productivity: Tracking arrival, idle, and departure times, as well as reviewing exact route history, helps fleets uncover trends that lead to more efficient routes or operations.
 It also helps dispatch make adjustments on the fly as needed and maximize resources.

-- Reduced theft: GPS fleet tracking systems often include custom geofences that send alerts when vehicles leave designated areas or operate outside of business hours, raising a warning flag in real time that a theft may be in progress.
+- Reduced theft: GPS fleet tracking systems often include custom geofences that send notifications when vehicles leave designated areas or operate outside of business hours, raising a warning flag in real time that a theft may be in progress.
 Also, managers can use route replays to find lengthy or unexpected stops and unauthorized side trips, which may help locate stolen cargo.

 - Improved safety: Some fleet monitoring systems include vehicle cameras or can at least play back individual routes with animated graphics.
 This data reveals where drivers may be engaging in risky behaviors—such as speeding, hard braking, or distracted driving—which can then be used as a coaching tool to help drivers improve their skills.
 Having this information on driver performance ultimately strengthens safety cultures and lowers costs related to collisions and false claims.